Congress seals agreement on $900 billion COVID relief bill

 A fight over Federal Reserve emergency powers was resolved Saturday night by the Senate’s top Democrat, Chuck Schumer of New York, and conservative Republican Pat Toomey of Pennsylvania.
 That breakthrough led to a final round of negotiations Sunday.

-Still, delays in finalizing the agreement prompted the House to pass a one-day stopgap spending bill to prevent a government shutdown at midnight Sunday.
-The Senate was likely to pass the measure Sunday night as well.
+Still, delays in finalizing the agreement prompted Congress to pass a one-day stopgap spending bill to prevent a government shutdown at midnight Sunday.

 The final agreement would be the largest spending measure yet.
 It combined $900 billion for COVID-19 relief with a $1.4 trillion government-wide funding plan and lots of other unrelated measures on taxes, health, infrastructure and education.
 The government-wide funding would keep the government open through September.